MarioGith/SpotiCronDownloader/README.md

 - The folders are created relative to the /home/music directory inside the Docker container.

-- The script doesn't support downloading of playlists, it works with individual track URLs.
+- The script does support downloading of playlists.

 - The script won't re-download tracks if they already exist in the target folder, as this is handled by the spotdl command itself.